I have wanted to work from home for as long as I can remember!

 If you are a gamer, then don’t even look at your console!

-Thankfully, I don’t watch much TV or binge things on Netflix, but it can be a problem if you have been dying to view the latest season of your Netflix original.
+However, I appreciate it can be a problem if you have been dying to view the latest season of your Netflix original.

 You can handle this by using some time management skills and avoiding even turning the TV on until you are done working.